Financial Stress Prevents College Students from Graduating. What Can We Do?

 Help can come from expected—and unexpected—sources.

 The most obvious way to reduce student financial stress is at the core of our mission at Scholarship America: making it more affordable to complete higher education.
-We work with our partners and volunteers to meet student financial needs on their way to college; programs like Dreamkeepers and the Dream Award aim to support students who run into roadblocks while on campus.
-In Washington, we fight for policy that makes higher education more affordable and attainable as well.
+We work with our partners and volunteers to meet student financial needs on their way to college; programs like Dreamkeepers and the Dream Award support students who run into roadblocks while on campus.
+In Washington, we fight for policy that makes higher education more affordable and attainable as well—including the elimination of taxation on scholarship dollars, which adds to the burden of students struggling to pay for living expenses.

 Grants, scholarships and emergency aid are a major reducer of student financial stress.
 But they’re not the only way to help.